RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

 The best time to deploy your assistant and make it available to test users is once it can handle the most important happy paths, or is what we call a "minimum viable assistant".

 The recommended deployment methods described below make it easy to share your assistant with test users via the `share your bot feature in Rasa X <../../rasa-x/docs/user-guide/enable-workflows#conversations-with-test-users>`_, even before selecting which channel you want to use.
-Then, when you’re ready to make your assistant available via one or more :ref:`messaging-and-voice-channels`, you can easily add them to your existing deployment set up.
+Then, when you’re ready to make your assistant available via :ref:`messaging-and-voice-channels`, you can easily add them to your existing deployment set up.

 .. _recommended-deployment-methods: